 See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

-Decide whether you need to use this report.
+- Decide whether you need to use this report.
 If your site has fewer than 500 pages, you probably don't need to use this report.
-Instead, use one of the following Google searches to see if your site is indexed:
+Instead, use one of the following Google searches to see if your site is indexed: If you get no search results, then you can use the Index Coverage report to verify whether your site truly has zero indexed pages.
+If this report says zero valid pages (or zero pages of any status) see the troubleshooting section.

 site:example.com/petstore iguanas zebras.

-- Use this report is used to understand the general index status of your site.
-The report is not useful for investigating the index status of specific pages.
+- Remember: the Index Coverage report is used to understand the general index status of your site.
+This report is not useful for investigating the index status of specific pages.
 To find the index status of a specific page, use the URL Inspection tool.

 - What to look for in this report: